GESIS-Methods-Hub/guidelines-for-methods/README-template.md

 ## Git Repository Structure
 <!--
-1. The git repository structure section describes each file and directory - excluding README, Licence, environment configuration files, gitignore, and similar - in a hierarchical list
+1. The git repository structure section should describe each file and directory - excluding README, Licence, environment configuration files, gitignore, and similar - in a hierarchical list
 -->
 - [guidelines.md](guidelines.md): Provides details beyond the checklist in the [README.md].
 - [README-template.md](README-template.md): Specifies and illustrates the Methods Hub friendly README.